8 Authentic Natural Healing Plants

 "With the growing recognition of the value of herbs, it is surely time to examine the professional therapeutic use of these herbs.
 There are profound changes happening in the American culture and herbal medicine, 'green medicine,' is playing an ever-increasing role in people's experience of this transformation."— David Hoffman, Herbalist

 Herbs have existed as natural remedies for a very long time.
-Their soothing properties make it easy for us to heal our bodies.
-Their properties encourage us to study and learn about their benefits and work our way towards being healthy in mind and spirit.
-Whether we take herbs internally or apply them externally, they nourish our bodies through and through.
+Their soothing properties make it easy for you to heal your body.
+Their properties encourage us to study and learn about their benefits and work your way towards being healthy in mind and spirit.
+Whether you take herbs internally or apply them externally, they nourish your body through and through.

 Before I go to an herbs store near me, I become familiar with the benefits of herbs begins with understanding their elements and experiencing the benefits first-hand.
 The following list of herbs should help you develop a connection to their healing properties.

 This particular herb needs no introduction and earns a place in every herbal medicine cabinet.
 The list of remedies is a miracle in itself.
-As an antibacterial and an anti-inflammatory remedy, improves the function of the lungs and can be used to treat illnesses of the respiratory system -- pneumonia, bronchitis, and whooping cough.
-Take it as a supplement the herb even increases the white blood cell count, builds the immunity system, and makes the body’s metabolism stronger.
+As an antibacterial and anti-inflammatory resource, the improves the function of the lungs.
+It treats illnesses of the respiratory system -- pneumonia, bronchitis, and whooping cough.
+Could you take it as a supplement?
+The herb even increases the white blood cell count, builds the immunity system, and makes the body’s metabolism stronger.
 Another added benefit is the plant also helps heal the digestive tract and lower high blood pressure. astragalus

 Arnica heals chronic sores or abscesses.
 It even stimulates hair growth by rubbing it on the head.

 Taken homeopathically can heal the body from within for such ailments as arthritis, back pain, stiff joints, and sore muscles.